iambharath-ashok/Data-Structures-and-Algorithms/SortingTechniques.md

 	-	Divide: In this phase,we will divide the elements into two halves
 	-	Conquer: In this phase, we sort and merge the divided arrays

+## What is merge sort?

+-	Merge sort is a sorting technique based on divide and conquer rule
+-	With worst-case time complexity being Ο(n log n), it is one of the most respected algorithms
+-	Merge sort first divides the array into equal halves and then combines them in a sorted manner

+## What are properties of merge sort?

+-	Stable
+-	Θ(n) extra space for arrays
+-	Θ(lg(n)) extra space for linked lists
+-	Θ(n·lg(n)) time
+-	Not adaptive
+-	Does not require random access to data

+## What is performance of merge sort?

+-	Worst-case performance	O(n log n)
+-	Best-case performance	O(n log n) typical, O(n) natural variant
+-	Average performance	O(n log n)
+-	Worst-case space complexity	О(n) total, O(n) auxiliary

 	Code Snippet:

 		package sorting;